scionproto-contrib/jpan/doc/Design.md

   - Replacing the buffer in the user's packet is bad, this may be surprising for users
   - Using the buffer directly to read SCION packets is also bad because it may be too small
   - --> We definitely need to copy.
-- **Inherit DatagramSocket?** For now we do not inherit DatagramSocket.
-  - Making DatagramSocket a super class of ScionDatagramSocket can easily be done later on.
-  - Disadvantages
-    - When the JDK adds methods to DatagramSocket, these are initially not implemented in our implementation and may cause erroneous behavior.
-    - Implementing missing methods later on is difficult because it may not be compatible with earlier JDK version.
-At the very least, we cannot use `@Override`.
-  - Advantages
-    - Better "plugability", users can use a variable of type DatagramSocket to store a `ScionDatagramSocket`.

 ## Paths